The 90 Day Practitioner

 But for those of us on the inside looking out, we have a remarkably similar perspective.

-Whether or not a person engages in conscious half-hour sessions with his or her Inner Child, they are still Self-Parenting (unconsciously) within their mind.
+Whether or not a person engages in conscious half-hour sessions with his/her Inner Child, they are still Self-Parenting (unconsciously) within their mind.
 Nothing changes in that regard.

 I have certainly met many people who were “in touch” with their Inner Child to some degree.
-Its not unheard of, especially if that person had positive outer parenting.
-However, the majority of people are simply Self-Parenting inside their minds with zero awareness of this process.
+It’s not unheard of, especially when that person had positive outer parenting.
+However, the majority of people are simply SELF-Parenting inside their minds with zero awareness of this process.
 It’s their unconscious IP that is the problem, not the IC of which they may be somewhat aware.

-Three months (90 days) is the approximate amount of time needed for your Inner Child to begin to trust the foundation of experience and security that comes from practicing daily SP sessions.
+Three to six months (90-180 days) is the approximate amount of time needed for your Inner Child to begin to trust the foundation of experience and security that comes from practicing daily SP sessions.

 During the first three months of practicing the SELF-PARENTING Program, I recommend spending most of your time, as the Inner Parent, just asking questions and listening to your Inner Child’s answers.
 Although this may seem like a passive role, it takes a very strong Inner Parent to consciously follow this practice.
 The challenge is to remain positive without slipping into a negative pattern learned from your outer parenting, a tricky task (and a worthy goal) for most Inner Parents.